-Reviewer The authors use the reported eQTL correlation coefficient Comment as the criteria for strength of the eQTL association.
+Reviewer Comment The authors use the reported eQTL correlation coefficient as the criteria for strength of the eQTL association.
 Nevertheless, the authors do not mention which was their p-value threshold.
 At least FDR<5% should be used.
-One of the problems of using only the correlation coefficient is that for instance for rare SNPs, the correlation coefficient might be extremely high but the p-value can be borderline significant. Λ.,4la.a.u Author We agree with the reviewer's rightful concern.
-There are several Response eQTL datasets that we used: For eQTLs obtained from GEUVADIS project, we made sure to use FDR<5% eQTLs, which are located under project data files.
-For the eQTL datasets that are identified • via training datasets using Matrix eQTL method, we used only the expression-genotype pairs for which Matrix eQTL reports at most expression-generate pairs for which wathred to reports at most 5% FDR, which is computed via Benjamini-Hochberg

-We have updated the data section in detail to explain how eQTL

-selection was performed.
+One of the problems of using only the correlation coefficient is that for instance for rare SNPs, the correlation coefficient might be extremely high but the p- value can be borderline significant.
+Author Response We agree with the reviewer's rightful concern.
+There are several eQTL datasets that we used: For eQTLs obtained from GEUVADIS project, we made sure to use FDR<5% eQTLs, which are located under project data files.
+For the eQTL datasets that are identified via training datasets using Matrix eQTL method, we used only the expression-genotype pairs for which Matrix eQTL reports at most 5% FDR, which is computed via Benjamini-Hochberg methodology.
+We have updated the Methods Section in detail to explain how eQTL selection was performed.
+Excerpt From Revised Manuscript

-Excerpt From

-Revised Manuscript

-1

-Deleted: ¶
+Deleted: data section

--- Ref4: why does the genotype accuracy decreases when the absolute correlation threshold is bigger than ~ 0.7? ---
+-- Ref4: why does the genotype accuracy decreases when the absolute correlation threshold is bigger than ~ 0.7? ----

-Reviewer Comment In Figure 5b, why does the genotype accuracy decreases when the absolute correlation threshold is bigger than ~ 0.7?
-Author Response [[This is actually a good question, the problem is with the accuracy computation: Very small number of SNPs make the genotype accuracy (the fraction) very unstable, although we expect very high accuracy, 1 wrong prediction out of a small number in the fraction makes it go down.
+Reviewer Comment In Figure 5b, why does the genotype accuracy decreases when the absolute correlation threshold is bigger than \sim 0.7?
+Author [[This is actually a good question, the problem is with the accuracy Response computation: Very small number of SNPs make the genotype accuracy (the fraction) very unstable, although we expect very high accuracy, 1 wrong prediction out of a small number in the fraction makes it go down.
 I will look into this a little more and make sure my explanation is correct.
 Should be just clarification and update.]]
 Excerpt From Revised Manuscript